HANSEN CAREER & TECHNICAL EDUCATION

 - Students seeking a 1 or 2-year associate degree program should apply for the Career and Technical Education Scholarship, and plan to attend one of the following schools in Northwest Kansas: North Central Kansas Technical College (Beloit and Hays), Colby Community College, Northwest Kansas Tech – Goodland, Academy of Hair Design (Hays and Salina), Cloud County Community College, Fort Hays State University, or Kansas State Polytechnic.
 Students seeking a 4-year degree program would NOT qualify for this scholarship.

-- Students interested in a Career and Technical Education Scholarship must submit to the Hansen Foundation a completed Application Form and three letters by October 25, 2020.
+- Students interested in a Career and Technical Education Scholarship must submit to the Hansen Foundation a completed Application Form and three letters by October 23, 2020.
+One letter of reference must be submitted by either your high school counselor or principal.

 Your High School Principal or Counselor will be able to supply you with a Career and Technical Education Scholarship application form.